A pineapple tiki cocktail to warm you up in the chilly weather!

 - 4-5 dashes Bitter Truth Peach Bitters

-- Garnish with cherries and a pineapple wedge.
+Garnish with cherries and a pineapple wedge, if desired.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!